gebert98/3308-group9-project/README.md

-# Global Recipe Map
+# Flavor Finder

 ## Overview
-**Global Recipe Map** is an interactive web application that allows users to explore and experience culinary delights from around the world.
+**Flavor Finder** is an interactive web application that allows users to explore and experience culinary delights from around the world.
 By clicking on an interactive globe, users can discover diverse recipes, traditional dishes, and street foods specific to each geographic location.
 The platform fosters a deeper understanding of global cuisines and brings international flavors to home kitchens.

 ## Contributors
 This project was developed by: